Whistler Tips: How to Ace the First Day of the Ski or Snowboard Season

 Dress for the weather

 The weather in Whistler can vary greatly over the course of the day, and from valley bottom to the mountain tops.
 Overall, our coastal climate is great – we enjoy warmer weather and abundant precipitation (yay for deep snow!).
 Locals know that rain in the valley usually means it’s dumping snow on the mountain, so don’t let a grey day scare you.
 Make sure to pack a ski jacket and pants with good waterproofing to keep you dry while traveling up to the good stuff.
 If you don’t already have the right gear don’t stress – our pedestrian friendly village is packed with shops loaded with the latest gear for all budgets including brands made and tested right here in Sea to Sky Country.
+For a full list of what to bring check out this post on how to pack for a ski trip to Whistler.

 Make sure your boots fit properly